1. POLICY STATEMENT

 Should you no longer be a customer of Flogas for a period of time and have zero balance on your account you may request for your data to be anonymised.
 This request can be put in writing to our Data Protection Manager at the details listed below.

 Hazel Byrne at email@example.com

 Should you be dissatisfied with our responses, you may contact the Information Commissioner.
-Contact details for the Information Commissioner, as well as information on the Data Protection Act 1998, may be found at the Information Commissioner's web site www.ico.org.uk
+Contact details for the Information Commissioner, as well as information on the relevant Data Protection and ePrivacy Laws and Regulations, may be found at the Information Commissioner's web site www.ico.org.uk

 Here are some FAQ’s that may help you with any query you may have in relation to Data Protection and the data we hold on you;

 - What do you do with my data?
 The protection of your personal data is a priority for Flogas.
 We offer you a better standard of service by using your personal data for the following legitimate interests of our business:

 (a) Contacting you by phone, mail, SMS and email about your account with invoices, balances and other important information;

 (b) We may contact you by mail, email, SMS or Social media about products and offers which we think will be relevant to you;